 Keep Circulating the Tapes: the only official DVD releases this series got were 3 single disc sets containing 3 episodes each, which doesn't even comprise the whole first season, though a first season set has been made but good luck finding it.
 A second season DVD set has been released but it's out of print and a bit pricy.
-Fortunately the entire series is on Neflix and Hulu and can be purchased off of iTunes.
+Fortunately the entire series is on Neflix and Hulu and can be purchased off of iTunes and Amazon Prime.

 The Other Darrin: When Hak Foo originally debuted in the first season episode "The Dog & Piggy Show", he was voiced by Jim Cummings.
 After he became a regular, starting with season 2, John DiMaggio took over the role.
 In "Deja Vu", when Jackie relives the events of Hak's debut episode DiMaggio still voices the character.